 There are a few trade-offs to consider.
 More data than may be necessary traverses the network between the source system and target device (creating unnecessary congestion), as deduplication happens at the end of the data path.
 Depending on the solution, scalability could be another drawback.
 Some vendors are limited to single-node systems, which can result in multiple islands of deduplication and points of management, as well as underutilization in capacity per silo.
 Data streamed to a single-node system is only compared with other data directed to the node.

 The goal of many target-side deduplication vendors is to deduplicate across clustered nodes.
 Global dedupe allows backup data to be deduplicated against all other backup data, regardless of which head actually receives the data.
-This capability is seen more often in software-based and grid architecture approaches, but may also be supported for target deduplication systems that replicate in a hub-and-spoke fashion (with
+This capability is seen more often in software-based and grid architecture approaches, but may also be supported for target deduplication systems that replicate in a hub-and-spoke fashion (with global deduplication occurring at the hub).
+Global deduplication can result in higher deduplication ratios -- as data is deduplicated within and across backup sources -- and greater economies of scale with respect to operational overhead and capital costs.

 Cost is a factor